Backpacking New Zealand

 Health and Safety in New Zealand

 Medical and dental care in New Zealand is widely available and doctors are trained to a very high standard.
 The overall quality of health provision is easily the equal of any Western European country.
 There is a reciprocal health agreement with the UK which allows free treatment for British Citizen in an emergency.
-Non-emergency treatment will be expected to be paid for so it is still worth taking out travel insurance.

 There are no vaccinations recommended for travel to New Zealand, the tap water is safe to drink and food is considered safe.
 Only normal everyday precautions need to be observed.